yousefalatari/ma1sd/docs/features/directory.md

 ```

 ### DNS Overwrite
-Just like you need to configure a reverse proxy to send client requests to mxisd, you also need to configure mxisd with
+Just like you need to configure a reverse proxy to send client requests to ma1sd, you also need to configure ma1sd with
 the internal IP of the Homeserver so it can talk to it directly to integrate its directory search.

 To do so, use the following configuration: